How can we help you today?

 Don’t:

-Trust signals: reviews, testimonials, credentials, and policies
+Trust signals: Reviews, testimonials, credentials, and policies

-- Certifications, associations, and professional awards
+• Certifications, affiliations, and awards

-- Clear privacy policies, terms, and emergency disclaimers
+• Clear policies, privacy terms, and disclaimers

 Step 7: Write clear, patient-friendly content